ZJUMSC/naxin2017/README.md

 ## Description
 - Both frontend and backend base on JavaScript tech stack.
-- Use TypeScript.
+- Used TypeScript.
-- Backend use koa.js
+- Used koa.js / Sequelize for backend.
-- Frontend use React / React-Router / antd
+- Used React / React-Router / antd for frontend.

 ### ~FLAG: FINISH IT IN NEXT WEEK~